ezBastion/doc/setup/00-setup.rst

 -------------------

 Install all services on the same machine with a unique setup.
 Ideal the small configuration or proof of concept.
-Download the "all in one" `package here<https://www.ezbastion.com/download>`_ , unzip the ezbastion.exe file and follow the "next, next, next, finish" install.
+Download the "all in one" package here https://www.ezbastion.com/download, unzip the ezbastion.exe file and follow the "next, next, next, finish" install.
 You need a windows server with 100Mo free space, a web service (IIS/nginX..) and 5 minutes.